clemsonciti/jupyter-docs/README.md

 Jupyterhub for Palmetto cluster.
 This guide provides an introduction to the Jupyter interface to Clemson University's Palmetto cluster.
 The examples in this repository are borrowed from the official Jupyter notebook documentation available [here](https://github.com/jupyter/notebook).

-The following notebooks have been rendered for your convenience.

 1. [Introduction to Jupyter for the Palmetto Cluster](examples/notebooks/Jupyter for Palmetto Overview.ipynb)
 1. [Starting a Notebook Server on the Palmetto Cluster](examples/notebooks/Notebook Server on Palmetto.ipynb)